Nova Scotia Apples - Food Safety

 Food Safety

 Common sense practices can improve the cleanliness of fresh fruits and vegetables.
 Wash produce under clean running tap water before serving.
-Washing helps to remove microorganisms and dirt, and it can reduce even further any tiny traces of certain pesticide residues that may remain on the produce, even though they do not pose any significant health risk.
+Washing helps to remove microorganisms and dirt.
 Washing with soap is not necessary (but if you choose to do so, thoroughly rinse off the soap to avoid intestinal upset).
 Throw away outer leaves of vegetables such as lettuce and cabbage.
 Peel fruits and vegetables when appropriate.
 Scrub certain hearty vegetables, like potatoes and carrots, if you plan to eat the fiber-rich and nutritious skin.